 - If the state's elections are postponed for unavoidable reasons like war, natural disasters or epidemics.

-President's Rule can be revoked at any time by the President without the approval of the Parliament.
+- President's Rule can be revoked at any time by the President without the approval of the Parliament.

-But according to the 44th Amendment Act of 1978, President's rule can only be extended over a year every 6 months with the approval of both houses of Parliament; if only the following conditions are met:
+- But according to the 44th Amendment Act of 1978, President's rule can only be extended over a year every 6 months with the approval of both houses of Parliament; if only the following conditions are met:

-- There is already a national emergency throughout India or in the whole or any part of the state.
+- There is already a National Emergency throughout India or in the whole or any part of the state.

 Kerala and President's Rule

-It is important to note that Kerala came under for 8 terms after independence (1947).
-However, after the Kerala state was formed in 1956 through the States Reorganisation Act, the President's Rule was imposed on Kerala for 7 terms (4 years).
+After the Kerala state was formed in 1956 through the States Reorganisation Act, the President's Rule was imposed on Kerala for 7 terms (4 years).

 - March 23, 1956 – October 31, 1956 (222 days)